dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 In .NET MAUI, pan gesture recognition is provided by the `PanGestureRecognizer` class.
 This class defines the `TouchPoints` property, of type `int`, which represents the number of touch points in the gesture.
 The default value of this property is 1.
 This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.

-The `PanGestureRecognizer` class also defines a `PanUpdated` event that's raised when XXXX.
-The `PanUpdatedEventArgs` object that accompanies this eevent defines the following properties:
+The `PanGestureRecognizer` class also defines a `PanUpdated` event that's raised when the detected pan gesture changes.
+The `PanUpdatedEventArgs` object that accompanies this event defines the following properties:

 - `GestureId`, of type `int`, which represents the id of the gesture that raised the event.
 - `StatusType`, of type `GestureStatus`, which indicates if the event has fired for a newly started gesture, a running gesture, a completed gesture, or a canceled gesture.